bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 python3 hn_instance.py -v
 ```

 `ctrl-a d` to detach, `screen -x hypernode` to reattach
+Make sure you don't run several nodes or screen. -S is only the first time, to *create* a screen.
+Then it's -x to attach to an existing screen.
+You can use `screen -ls` to list every one.

+## Prepare some addresses
+See faq below on how to create more addresses

+* Create a new address for the collateral, send it exactly 10001 BIS (collateral + 1 bis for the txs fees)
+* You create another address for the rewards, or use your current address for that purpose

 ## Register

 Go to https://hypernodes.bismuth.live/?page_id=48

 Your hypernode account address is the address given by hn_check, so is your ip address.
+This has to be done *from your dedicated collateral address* (it's a message to self).

 - Get the bis url
 - Paste in wallet - as is, "send" tab, "bis url" field.
 - click "load" button, it will prefill all fields so you can check what is does.
 - Hit "send" button to send the signed transaction and confirm.

+If your HN is running, but the check says it's not, maybe your firewall is blocking.
+On ubuntu, use
+* `sudo ufw allow 6969` to open the HN port
+* `sudo ufw allow 5658` to open the node port
+(do both)

 ## Wait